Updated on Jul 8, 2025

-The newly proposed NCAA roster and scholarship limits are designed to increase access and opportunities for more student-athletes to pursue their academic and athletic goals.
-By expanding limits to how many student-athletes are allowed on a team roster, more high school athletes – who may have been on the edge of playing college sports based on financial needs – may now have the chance to join teams and compete at the next level.
+The new NCAA roster and scholarship limits are designed to increase access and opportunities for more student-athletes to pursue their academic and athletic goals.
+By expanding limits to how many student-athletes are allowed on a team roster, more high school athletes, who may have been on the edge of playing college sports based on financial needs, may now have the chance to join teams and compete at the next level.

 Honest Insight: The repercussions of the scholarship and roster updates will vary by college or university.
 Schools may increase their roster limits without increasing the available scholarship dollars.
 We might also see more rostered student-athletes receiving smaller scholarship packages.
-Or, it could result in more walk-on rostered student-athletes receiving zero athletic aid.
+It could result in more walk-on rostered student-athletes receiving zero athletic aid and/or fewer available walk-on spots.

-Honest Game recommends casting a wider net as students look for opportunities to play college sports, as some schools may increase roster limits without increasing scholarship dollars right away.
+Honest Game recommends casting a wider net across different divisions as students look for opportunities to play college sports.

-In the proposed model, NCAA schools are permitted to offer a scholarship to each player on a sport’s roster up to the new roster limits.
+In the new model, NCAA DI schools that opt into the House Settlement are permitted to offer a scholarship to each player on a sport’s roster up to the new roster limits.
 With the move, roughly 790 new scholarships are available across the 40-plus NCAA sports.
 According to Yahoo Sports, there were previously about 500 scholarships available under the old model; the new limits increase that number to over 1,200.

-For example, football will see its scholarship cap rise from 85 to a roster limit of 105, possibly adding 20 more scholarships for schools willing to offer the maximum.
-Baseball, currently limited to 11.7 scholarships, will see a significant increase to a 34-player roster limit, translating to an additional 22.3 possible scholarships.
+For example, football’s scholarship cap rose from 85 to a roster limit of 105, possibly adding 20 more scholarships for schools willing to offer the maximum.
+Baseball, previously limited to 11.7 scholarships, has increased to a 34-player roster limit, translating to an additional 22.3 possible scholarships.

 SPORT | SEX | OLD ROSTER # | NEW ROSTER # | INCREASE |